 - Non-compliant coverage options include discount plans, critical illness coverage, dental and vision plans, accident supplements, and short-term policies.

 If you don’t enroll in an ACA-compliant health insurance plan by the end of open enrollment (December 15 in most states, although extended enrollment periods apply in some states), your buying options will likely be very limited for the coming year.
-Open enrollment won’t come around again until next November, with coverage effective the first of the following year.
+Open enrollment won’t come around again until November 2021, with coverage effective the first of the following year.

 Where you live determines your enrollment flexibility

 State-run exchanges have significant flexibility in terms of the open enrollment schedule.
 For 2021 coverage, there will be at least 14 fully state-run exchanges, and maybe 15 (Pennsylvania will join the existing 13 fully state-run exchanges; New Jersey is also working towards a fully state-run exchange, but details have not been forthcoming in terms of progress).

 State-run exchanges that have their own enrollment platforms are able to extend open enrollment if they choose to do so (states that use HealthCare.gov cannot; extensions via that platform can only be made by the federal government).
 In most years, most of the fully state-run exchanges do choose to extend open enrollment.
 For 2021 coverage, enrollment will be extended in DC, Colorado, California, Pennsylvania, and possibly other states as well.

 California’s three-month open enrollment is permanent, under legislation that California enacted in late 2017.
 Colorado’s extension is also permanent, and so is DC’s.